Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 The short answer is yes, Excel can be used for resource planning.
 But this comes with a big caveat.

 Excel really shines when it's being used to process large, numeric datasets (financial reporting is a classic example).
-Outside of this use-case, though, it is hardly ideal - you're not really using the software the way it was intended, and so it's no surprise that you might experience issues.
+Outside of this use case, though, it is hardly ideal - you're not really using the software the way it was intended, and so it's no surprise that you might experience issues.

 If you break down the elements of resource planning, you’ll be looking to do the following things:

-It starts to get a bit more complicated, right?
-Easy for one little bit to go wrong, and scupper the whole endeavor.
-And at that point, you might just give up and become one of the surprising number of professional service firms that don’t track their team’s time and utilization (even though it's terrible for business).
+At that point, you might just give up and become one of the surprising number of professional service firms that don’t track their team’s time and utilization (even though it's terrible for business).

 Similarly, there’s nothing to stop you from tracking team availability in Excel.
 But if you already use an HR platform for managing employee time off, wouldn’t it just be easier to have this tool integrate with whichever resource planning solution you’re using?

-This way, it would show you the most up-to-date outlay of the team’s availability - without you having to go in and manually update people’s time off.
+This way, it would show you the most up-to-date outlay of the team’s availability – without you having to go in and manually update people’s time off.
+Technically, you could schedule automatic data pulls into Excel if your HR tool has an open API… but this is a difficult route to go down.

 Let’s take in some of the good reasons for using Excel for resource planning, before reflecting on the cons.

 As we’ve mentioned, Microsoft Excel is ubiquitous.
-It’s in the toolkit of most knowledge workers - though relative proficiency is admittedly more variable!
-But because Excel is so familiar to all of us, there’s no onboarding needed - no new tool to learn.
+It’s in the toolkit of most knowledge workers – though relative proficiency is admittedly more variable!
+But because Excel is so familiar to all of us, there’s no onboarding needed – no new tool to learn.
 Just the same old Excel.
-This can make it easier when it comes to new people joining the team.
+That can make it easier when it comes to new people joining the team.

-If you’re a new business just getting established and really watching where the pennies are going, you may feel that Excel is a good option for you simply because it won’t cost you anymore than you are already paying.
+If you’re a new business just getting established and really watching where the pennies are going, you may feel that Excel is a good option simply because it won’t cost you anymore than you are already paying.

 Say you’re the founder of a new agency.
 You’ll have a list as long as your arm of operational processes that you need to get up and running as soon as possible.
 Establishing a process for resource planning is simply one job that needs to be done.